exercism/java/docs/INSTALLATION.md

 You now are ready to get started with the Java track of Exercism!

-To get started, see "[Running the Tests](https://exercism.org/docs/tracks/java/tests)".
+To get started, see "[Running the Tests][exercism-java-tests-docs]".

 [eclipse]: https://www.eclipse.org/downloads/
 [exercism-java-tests-docs]: https://exercism.org/docs/tracks/java/tests